JesseZhuang/CSAPP/csapp/02.information/notes.md

 unsigned uy = y;
 ```

-For each of the following C expressions, either (1) argue that it is true (evalu- ates to 1) for all values of x and y, or (2) give values of x and y for which it is false (evaluates to 0):
+For each of the following C expressions, either (1) argue that it is true (evaluates to 1) for all values of x and y, or (2) give values of x and y for which it is false (evaluates to 0):

 1. (x>0)||(x-1<0)
 1. (x&7)!=7||(x<<29<0)